 If you want to slow down your beard growth, don’t try sabotaging these areas.
 Remember, testosterone is only one factor responsible for your beard journey.
 These tips can keep your hormone levels in check if you desire faster-growing facial hair.

 Let’s look at some specific changes you can make to keep your testosterone at peak efficiency:

 - Diet – A healthy, balanced diet is key to normal testosterone levels.
 Studies show that men who eat a large amount of bread, dairy, and desserts have lower serum testosterone levels.
 Instead, opt for a diet rich in lean proteins, dark leafy greens, and berries.

-- Stress – Stress causes the hormone cortisol to rise and this can adversely affect testosterone in men.
-The good news is that when stressors were eliminated or lessened, testosterone rebounded.
+- Stress – Stress causes the hormone cortisol to rise, which can adversely affect testosterone in men.
+The good news is that testosterone rebounded when stressors were eliminated or lessened.

 - Rest – Statistics show that 15% of the U.S. working population only gets 5 hours of sleep per night.
 Sleep deprivation can cause testosterone levels to plummet.
 One study showed a 10-15% decrease in healthy men who were sleep-deprived for one week.